 Get started learning how to play piano by ear today!
-Here is a mini guide for beginner pianists to learn how to play piano without sheet music.
+It's easier than you might think.
+Here is a mini guide with a step by step tutorial for beginner pianists to learn how to play piano without sheet music.

 To play by ear means to pick out pieces that you know or have heard, without reading sheet music.
 Playing your own compositions and improvising are also wonderful ways to create music and play by ear.

-Just because it looks so easy, doesn't mean it comes without some effort and work!
 Some people just seem to naturally learn to play piano by ear easily, while others need to work harder.
-But as with everything else- it takes practice to make perfect!
+But as with everything else- it takes practice to make perfect.
+Here you will learn how to get started!

 The trick is to start very simple.